Salt Lake, Garfield & Western Railway

 May 17, 1943

-Both Saltair and Lagoon were to remained closed for the duration of the war, due to a shortage of manpower, transportation supplies and equipment.
+Both Saltair and Lagoon were to remain closed for the duration of the war, due to a shortage of manpower, transportation supplies and equipment.
 The Bamberger trains were being used at full capacity serving Hill Field, Clearfield Naval Depot, and Ogden Arsenal.
 The SLG&W trains were being used at full capacity serving the salt industry, and serving the warehouses at the Army Air Base at the Salt Lake City Municipal airport.
 (Deseret News, May 17, 1943)

 June 1946